 Have your mail held at your local post office or have a trusted family member, friend or neighbor regularly gather it while you’re away.
 Also, while traveling — or anytime you leave the house for that matter — only take your Social Security card with you if you need it.
 Keep any sensitive materials, including your Social Security card, locked in a hotel safe when you are away from your room.

 How Tax Refund Fraud Occurs

-- Mail interception: Stealing mail from your mailbox
+- Mail interception: Stealing your mail

 - Malware: A computer program that you unwittingly download, which then steals your information

 A thief can get his hands on your stolen SSN and other personal information stealthily by practicing one of the malicious crimes mentioned.
 It’s critical you keep your personal information private.